 DSAEK partial thickness corneal transplants are the new standard in corneal transplant surgery.
 With DSAEK, smaller incisions are made, fewer sutures are used, and recovery time is reduced, allowing quicker restoration of visual acuity.

-Dr. Matthew Robinson and Dr. Jason Mayer are our fellowship-trained corneal specialists who perform this procedure.
-They routinely perform DSAEK in our state-of-the-art outpatient surgery center located on-site at our Fort Collins facility.
+Dr. Jason Mayer is our fellowship-trained corneal specialist who performs this procedure.
+He routinely perform DSAEK in our state-of-the-art outpatient surgery center located on-site at our Fort Collins facility.